wml-frc/WML/README.md

 ```

-### Using the library examples
+### Library examples
-- Added to the library is an [example folder](wml/examples/).
+- Added to the library is an [example folder](/examples/).
 More examples are planned, however I am aware that there are not many examples currently (especially compared to the breadth of the content in the library).

 - I recommend looking at code that uses the library to get a better idea of what to do. (e.g. the CurtinFRC [2020 CodeBase](https://github.com/CurtinFRC/2020-InfiniteRecharge))